-This manual has been written as a general guide to safe operating practices, boating regulations and maintenance techniques for recreational boating.
+This manual has been written as a general guide to safe operating practices. boating regulations and maintenance techniques for recreational boating.
 If this is your first time owning or operating a boat, it is recommended that you contact the boat dealer or local boating agency to find out how to enroll in a boater safety course prior to operating the boat.

 This manual is not intended to be used as a replacement for specific information and procedures covered in manuals provided by the manufacturer of the engine, accessories and other major equipment.
-The owner's packet contains specific manufacturer's information on boat care, engine, audio system, steering system, etc.